bhammack/bhammack.github.io/content/posts/homeserver/docker/index.md

 # Then modify the resolv file to change the default nameserver address.
 sudo nano /etc/resolv.conf # change nameserver 127.0.0.53 to 127.0.0.1
 ```

+**fail2ban** fail2ban was installed at the operating system level in order to ban malicious actors who would seek to exploit a home server.

+**snap** `snap` was removed in favor of the traditional `apt` package manager.

+**cron** A cron-job was created on the host machine to report its status to healthchecks.io as a means of monitoring the base OS health.

+In retrospect, I should have installed Debian as the server's operating system as I do not use any of the "features" Canonical sneaks into Ubuntu.